sodadata/docs/soda/data-contracts-verify.md

 * Append `.assert_ok()` at the end of the contract verification result which produces a SodaException when a check fails or when or execution errors occur.
 The exception message includes a full report.
 * Test for the result using `if not contract_verification_result.is_ok():`  Use `str(contract_verification_result)` to get a report.

-## About warehouse configurations
+## About data source configurations

-Soda data contracts connects to a warehouse to perform queries, and verify schemas and data quality checks on data stored in a warehouse.
+Soda data contracts connects to a data source to perform queries, and verify schemas and data quality checks on data stored in a data source.
 Notably, it does not extract or ingest data, it only scans your data to complete contract verification.
-If you are using the Contract API, you only need to provide one warehouse configuration in the contract verification which Soda uses to verify contracts.
+If you are using the Contract API, you only need to provide one data source configuration in the contract verification which Soda uses to verify contracts.

-Best practice dictates that you store sensitive credential values as environment variables that use uppercase and underscores, such as `password: ${WAREHOUSE_PASSWORD}`.
-Soda data contracts uses environment variables by default; you can pass extra variables via the API using `.with_variables({"WAREHOUSE_PASSWORD": "***"})`.
+Best practice dictates that you store sensitive credential values as environment variables that use uppercase and underscores, such as `password: ${DATA_SOURCE_PASSWORD}`.
+Soda data contracts uses environment variables by default; you can pass extra variables via the API using `.with_variables({"DATA_SOURCE_PASSWORD": "***"})`.

 ## Verify data contracts with Spark